Thinking about a summer trip to Aiken?

 Experience the heart of the horse district through the dirt roads, surrounded by beautiful polo fields and private equestrian facilities.
 Horse riding enthusiasts can experience the heart of polo country by exploring the trails at the Aiken State Park, tranquil forests, the historic scenic downtown, or one of the private equestrian facilities.
 Or, just spend the day taking photos and enjoy the stunning views of the horses with trainers at the track.

-July is hot, hot, hot, but a trip to Aiken offers plenty of opportunities to cool off.
+July is hot, hot, hot, but a summer trip to Aiken offers plenty of opportunities to cool off.
 If you can’t make it to Aiken anytime soon, be sure you add on to your bucket list!